 Volunteering can allow you to discover new skills and passions alongside demonstrating dedication and commitment to potential employers.

 Local summer/sports camps are renowned for being fun and energetic places to work.
 You can spend your days coaching and teaching whilst exploring different environments and meeting new friends.

-Whether you have missed out on a ticket, looking for voluntary experience or need to earn some cash working at a festival is fun way to spend your weekend this summer.
+Whether you have missed out on a ticket, are looking for voluntary experience or need to earn some cash, working at a festival is a fun way to spend your weekend this summer.

 There is a huge variety of roles available at festivals such as food/drink stalls, stewarding or chipping in with the clean-up at the end.
-You could start by checking out the website of your favourite festival and see what vacancies they have or take a look at these companies who are hunting for volunteer festival staff this year-
+You could start by checking out the website of your favourite festival and see what vacancies they have, or take a look at these companies who are hunting for volunteer festival staff:

 Top Tip: When you are moving back to uni, remember to keep in touch with your summer employer.
 You never know when you may need a part time job, a reference or even some future work experience.